lattejed/LJDynamicParser/README.md

 # LJDynamicParser

-**LJDynamicParser creates a recursive descent parser from a BNF grammar at runtime and parses an input string into an AST.
-It is written in Objective-C. It is intended to be easy to use.**
+**LJDynamicParser creates a recursive descent parser from a Kuroda normal form grammar at runtime and parses an input string into an AST.
+It is written in Objective-C. It is intended to be easy to use and reason about.**

+This parser uses a grammar in [Kuroda normal form](http://en.wikipedia.org/wiki/Kuroda_normal_form).
+While this term is typically not used as BNF or Backus-Naur form would be, we'll use KNF and describe this in terms of KNF vs BNF.
+This grammar is a context-sensitive (a.k.a., Type-1), noncontracting grammar, i.e., it is a context-sensitive grammar that does not allow for an empty string.
+In other words, it is a BNF grammar that does not allow for an empty terminal.

-This parser uses a grammar in strict [BNF format](http://en.wikipedia.org/wiki/Backus%E2%80%93Naur_Form).
-Quotes are interchangeable (`"` and `'`) though no attempt is made to deal with escaped quotes inside literals.
-Optional terms are designated by an empty string (`''` or `""`).
-Grammars have the following format:
+Quotes are interchangeable (`"` and `'`) though no attempt is made to deal with escaped quotes inside literals.Grammars have the following format:

 ```
 <date_month_first>     ::= <month> "/" <day> "/" <year>